-NI Water welcomes members of the public to enjoy access to its land, and will endeavour to facilitate recreational activities where it is safe to do so.
+NI Water welcomes members of the public to enjoy access to its land and will endeavour to facilitate recreational activities where it is safe to do so.
+In some cases, visitors seeking certain types of access are asked to fill out a special application.

-Our publically available Recreation and Access Policy is maintained to provide a framework defining what access is permitted to NI Water owned lands and waters, and how access arrangements will be communicated, controlled, and governed.
-The accompanying Recreation and Access Guidance document is currently being reviewed to ensure the public using our sites for recreation, access and wellbeing have adequate facilities and remain safe when on site.
+Our publicly available Recreation and Access Policy is maintained to provide a framework defining what access is permitted to NI Water owned lands and waters, and how access arrangements will be communicated, controlled, and governed.
+The accompanying Recreation and Access Guidance document is currently being reviewed to make the process of applying for access to visit our sites easier for our visitors, whilst still upholding the safety of everyone on site and ensuring the safe provision of drinking water.